 The Bank monitors its LCR in all significant currencies.
 A currency is considered "significant" if the aggregate liabilities denominated in that currency amount to 5 percent or more of the Bank's total liabilities.
-Using this approach, only SAR and USD are material currencies for Alawwal bank and the LCR is these currencies are monitored and reported as per the Basel and SAMA requirements accordingly.
+Using this approach, only SAR and USD are material currencies for Alawwal bank and the LCR in these currencies are monitored and reported as per the Basel and SAMA requirements accordingly.

-The 3 month average of the LCR has increased to 246 percent as at 31st December 2016 from 180 percent as at 30th September 2016, mainly due to decrease in Total Average cash outflows of around SAR 5.7 billion, increase in average HQLA's by SAR 500 million, and an increase in Total Average cash inflows of around SAR 1.8 billion.
-The intra period LCR were well above the minimum requirements of SAMA/Basel as provided hereunder:
+The reporting of the quarterly LCR based on daily averages became applicable from 1st Jan 2017.
+Alawwal bank has used 92 data points to calculate the LCR to quarter-end 30th September 2017, which is at 397 percent.
+The quarter end LCR to June 30th was calculated using 91 data points, which was at 318 percent.
+The movement between the two quarters was mainly due to a decrease in Total Average cash outflows of around SAR 8.6 billion, a decrease in average HQLA's by SAR 92 million, partly offset by an increase in Total Average cash inflows of around SAR 287 million.
+The intra period LCR's were comfortably above the minimum requirements of SAMA/Basel as provided hereunder: